toukea/android-sqlite-access/README.md

 minSdkVersion = 10
 ------------------
-There is compatible with Android 2.3 and newer.
+Library is compatible with Android 2.3 and newer.

 Download
 --------